 Each analytics tool gives you a unique view of user behavior.
 Google Analytics shows aggregate website trends, while your marketing automation or first-party data platform provides identity-level insights.
 Neither is "wrong"; they're just different.

 To make informed marketing decisions, it's key to understand those perspectives and stay consistent in how you interpret and compare them.
 A first-party data platform like Ignite, for example, is designed to give you a granular, person-by-person view that a web analytics tool can't.
-By understanding that 'why,' you can finally stop worrying about the discrepancies and start leveraging the strengths of each platform.
-The best way to understand that strength is to see it in action.
-If you're ready to see the individual customer journey that web analytics can't show you, schedule a personalized demo of Ignite.
+By understanding the why, you can finally stop worrying about the discrepancies and start leveraging the strengths of each platform.
+Ultimately, seeing both views on the same dataset clarifies their complementary roles, use each for what it does best.

 {{cta2}}